NighaR649/data-analyst-portfolio/SQL/README.md

 ## 💾 Files Included

-- `sales_analysis.sql` – All SQL queries used in this project
+- `sales_analysis.sql` – All SQL queries used in this projectgit status
 - `README.md` – This documentation file

 ---